ArunMichaelDsouza/ng-youtube-embed/README.md

 ## Options

 ng-youtube-embed supports most of the youtube player parameters available.
-For a full list check this [link](https://developers.google.com/youtube/player_parameters).
+For a full list of original parameters check this [link](https://developers.google.com/youtube/player_parameters).

 #### Supported parameters